SSL is short for Secure Sockets Layer.

-Here's the full scoop for you fine-print folks, from FASO Founder Clint Watson's article:
+Here's the full scoop from FASO Founder Clint Watson's article: What is SSL?

 Secure Sockets Layer is traditionally a very expensive technology that encrypts the communication on the network between your website and people visiting your website.
 This allows communication between the two parties that is private.

 Without SSL, devices in between your website and your visitor have the potential to see what is being sent.
 Today, if your website visitor is reading your artist biography, in theory, your ISP (someone like Comcast or Time Warner) could also read your biography as the information flowed over their networks.
 And, although it almost never happens, in theory, they could even change the information.
 But, in practice, the risk of someone actually changing this has always been extremely tiny, as long as the site visitor was on a trustworthy network.

 So, for regular public information, like an artist's biography, non-encrypted communication has always been fine, and the traditional cost of SSL was far too much to consider using it to encrypt public information.

 But what about private information?
 You certainly don't want someone seeing or potentially changing your credit card information!